Runbook/runbook/docs/reactions/rackspace.md

 ## Power Cycle Cloud Server

-This reaciton is designed to allow you to power cycle a Rackspace cloud server.
+This reaction is designed to allow you to power cycle a Rackspace cloud server.
 This reaction is similar to the Reboot reaction but it is a hard reboot versus a soft reboot.